 Keep in mind, if you return to your abuser the courts might be less likely to support you in the future.
 Even though many victims return to their abusers more than once, then leave again; judges may view your future claims of abuse as suspect if you should ask for a restraining order.

 Question: How many times have you returned to your abuser?
 What prompted your return?

 Lord, I pray you will help victims of abuse discern whether it is wise to return to their abusers.
 Give them strength please Lord.
 Amen

 * Note: I use “she” to portray the victim, and “he” to portray the abuser.
-The same principles apply if he is the victim, and she the abuser.
+The same principles apply if the abuser is “she” or the participants are of the same sex.

 **Marie Fortune, Keeping the Faith: Guidance for Christian Women Facing Abuse, 39.